Vladislao/ps-free-proxy-list/README.md

 ## Design

-### Source

-  Source is responsible for collecting new proxies from [free-proxy-list.net](http://free-proxy-list.net/) and adding them to listeners.
+  This source is responsible for collecting new proxies from [free-proxy-list.net](http://free-proxy-list.net/) and adding them to listeners.

 #### new Source([options])
   * **options** *\<Object\>* Set of configurable options to set on the monitor.
 Can have the following fields: